ToolBook

 Tipping norms by country

-In India, tipping is appreciated but not obligatory.
-Many establishments add a service charge (typically 10%), which appears as a line item on the bill.
-Under the Central Consumer Protection Authority guidelines, service charges are optional and not mandatory; customers can request removal.
-If a service charge is already on your bill, an additional tip is entirely at your discretion.
+In many countries, restaurants add a service charge (typically 5-15%), which appears as a line item on the bill.
+If a service charge is already included, an additional tip is entirely at your discretion.

 The rounding shortcut